Peer Educator Program

 - Plan and lead monthly cigarette butt clean ups with other campus departments and student organizations.

-- Facilitate 1:1 smoking cessation for students who choose to quit tobacco, as well as, host workshops for the USF campus about smoking and tobacco trends and the policy.
+- Host workshops for the USF campus about smoking and tobacco trends and the policy.

 - Co-coordinate a campaign to recruit and train volunteers to participate in campus outreach.

-- Assist with maintaining social media outlets for BreatheEasyUSF.
+- Assist with maintaining social media outlets and email for BreatheEasyUSF.

 - Present policy rationale and data collection findings to campus administrators and community members.